colons/ambient/README.md

 - Clone the repository
 - Copy config.example.json to config.json and season to taste
+- Make custom.css and custom.js files, if you so desire
 - Point your browser at a webserver hosting the directory you cloned to

 ## Notes